 - Impact Story: A Flexible Clinical Trial Design Suitable for Emerging Disease Outbreaks

-- Adaptive Design Clinical Trials for Drugs and Biologics (PDF - 623 KB)
+- Adaptive Design Clinical Trials for Drugs and Biologics Guidance for Industry

 - Public Meeting: Promoting the Use of Complex Innovative Designs in Clinical Trials